 Bottom Line: Consult a Lawyer Even if You Believe You Are Partly to Blame

-Even if an injured pedestrian may have been partially at fault, they should still consult with an experienced personal injury lawyer.
-A skilled pedestrian accident attorney can help accurately determine the division of fault and advocate for the maximum compensation possible.
+Even if an injured pedestrian may have been partially at fault, they should still consult an experienced personal injury lawyer.
+A pedestrian accident attorney can help accurately determine the possible allocation of fault and advocate for the maximum compensation possible.

 Contact a Pedestrian Accident Lawyer Today